Parambeer/tags/README.md

 I have added a 2 files named 'tags.php' and 'tags2.php'.
 'tags.php' file is having all the functionality required and also put comments on each line that how this code with function.
-'tags2.php' file is an alternate solution that shows whether an array contains the relevant tags.
+'tags2.php' file is an alternate solution that shows whether a post contains the relevant tags.
 Also added comments on this file.

 Explanation for file tags.php (main):